ortplus/Orientum-Plus-Token/README.md

 # Orientum-Plus-Token

-The ORT Plus Token contract is used for Orientum Plus an ERC-20 token deployed to the Ethereum blockchain on 1st December 2018.
+The ORT Plus Token contract is used for Orientum Plus an ERC-20 token deployed to the Ethereum blockchain initally on 1st December 2018.

+After consultation it was decided to extend the standard ERC20 token protocol to incorporate optional wallet identification material.
+A second contract was deployed with a proprietory R-seb protcol on 27th January 2019.

 The token details are as follows :